-If yes, type of supplement and total amount over 24 hours:
+If yes, specify type of supplement and total amount over 24 hours

 Note: Do not count supplements meant to support weight gain or weight maintenance only.
-If the respondent is taking a single supplement meant to to provide calories as well as vitamins and minerals, count for both items 14 and 15.
+If the respondent is taking a single supplement mean to to provide calories as well as vitamins and minerals, count for both items 14 and 15.

-15. Are you currently taking any high-energy nutritional supplement drinks (Explain as needed) to help you to maintain or gain weight?
-If so, what type and how much do you have?
+15. Is your child currently taking any high-energy nutritional supplement drinks to help him/her to maintain or gain weight?
+If so, what type and how much does he/she have?
 (Yes/No) If yes, specify type of supplement and total amount over 24 hours

 Note: Do not count supplements meant to provide vitamins and minerals only.
-If the respondent is taking a single supplement mean to to provide calories as well as vitaains and minerals, count for both items 14 and 15.
+If the respondent is taking a single supplement mean to to provide calories as well as vitmains and minerals, count for both items 14 and 15.

-- 16. Over the past month, have you experienced any difficulties managing food in your mouth, such as: - holding food in your mouth without swallowing it - eating slower than others due to difficulty managing food in your mouth - difficult keeping food in your mouth while chewing - difficulty with chewing or swallowing - frequent gagging or choking
+16. Over the past month, has your child experienced any difficulties managing food in his/her mouth, such as:

+- holding food in his/her mouth without swallowing it - eating slower than others due to difficulty managing food in his/her mouth - difficulty keeping food in his/her mouth while chewing - difficulty with chewing or swallowing - frequent gagging or choking

-Note: If Yes to any of the above, note the type of difficulty and the respondent's understanding of its cause.
+Note: If Yes to any of the above note the type of difficulty and the respondent's understanding of its cause.
 Postive ratings should be separated into: